Daily High to Daily Low: Is It Safe to Buy Unum Group (UNM)?

 Barclays, on the other hand, stated in their research note that they expect to see UNM reach a price target of $21.
 The rating they have provided for UNM stocks is “Underweight” according to the report published on November 17th, 2020.

-Volatility was left at 3.02%, however, over the last 30 days, the volatility rate increased by 3.39%, as shares sank -3.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.26% upper at present.
+Volatility was left at 3.32%, however, over the last 30 days, the volatility rate increased by 3.96%, as shares surge +10.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.76% upper at present.

 Insider Trading